Chart Color Schemes

 Infrastructure

-Battery Hill has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Battery Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified three major projects expected to influence the region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three major projects likely to impact this region.
 Notable projects are Solara Kings Beach, Ascend Kings Beach, Caloundra Transport Hub, and Ocean Verge.
-The following details projects most relevant to the area.
+The following details these projects in order of relevance:.

 Professional plan users can use the search below to filter and access additional projects.